NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (3) Regulations establishing criteria for scoring Dignity Impact Assessments under subsection (2) shall ensure that such criteria are:

-(4) Publicly accessible and transparent; and
+    (a) Publicly accessible and transparent; and

-(2) Developed in consultation with the Dignity Directorate, the Foundation Commission, the National Council for Reconciliation, and other relevant stakeholders such as vulnerable groups as detailed under section 58 subsection (1)(i).
+    (b) Developed in consultation with the Dignity Directorate, the Foundation Commission, the National Council for Reconciliation, and other relevant stakeholders such as vulnerable groups as detailed under section 58 subsection (1)(i).

-(3) The Dignity Directorate shall provide its findings and recommendations to the relevant Minister and to the parliamentary committee responsible for the proposed measure.
+(4) The Dignity Directorate shall provide its findings and recommendations to the relevant Minister and to the parliamentary committee responsible for the proposed measure.

-(4) No new federal budget line or legislation may proceed to final parliamentary vote without a DIA clearance from the Dignity Directorate.
+(5) No new federal budget line or legislation may proceed to final parliamentary vote without a DIA clearance from the Dignity Directorate.

 ### Section 60: Establishment of the Dignity Evaluation Framework